Academic Advising

 Schar School of Policy and Government

-Degree Evaluation and What-If (DegreeWorks)
+Degree Audit and What-If

-DegreeWorks is where you can see your degree progress and evaluation (requirements you have completed and have yet to complete).
+The Degree Audit is where you can see your degree progress and evaluation (requirements you have completed and have yet to complete).

-DegreeWorks also has a What-If function that allows you to see a degree evaluation for a program that you are not currently in (e.g. a different major, concentration, minor, etc.).
+Degree Audit has an “Add or Edit Program” function that allows you to see a degree evaluation for a program that you are not currently declared in (e.g. a different major, concentration, minor, etc.).
 You can also use it to put in future classes for degree planning purposes.
 Keep in mind that these tools are only to be used as guides.
 They do not guarantee future course availability nor take into account certain exceptions to course requirements.
 Always check with an academic advisor for more detailed planning.

 Transfer Credits